tatablack/leaner-coffee-powerup/README.md

 [PowerUpButtons]: ./assets/readme/buttons.png

 ## Installation
-The Power-Up will be (hopefully!) soon available, for free, through the official Trello Marketplace.
+The Power-Up is free, and available through the official Trello Power-Up listing.

 For reference, here's our [privacy policy](PRIVACY.md).